 Am I eligible for limited driving privileges?
-You may be eligible, if you have not been issued a probationary driver license in the past five years, there are no previous convictions for DWUI and are otherwise eligible.
+You may be eligible, if you have not been issued a probationary driver license in the past five years and are otherwise eligible.
+NOTE: You cannot have an ignition interlock requirement.

 Other types of suspension Reckless Driving Suspension